cwang25/slate/source/index.md

 }
 ```

-This endpoint will create and store news article record to server's database.
+This endpoint will create and store quote record to server's database.

 ### HTTP Request